Bachelor of Science in Geoscience

 Applied Geology Concentration

 The Applied Geology concentration was designed in consultation with industry leaders and is for students wishing to enter the geoscience workforce immediately upon graduation.
 Students in this concentration will develop a package of skills that will lead to outstanding Co-op opportunities and bright employment prospects.

-Possible employment opportunities include jobs in: environmental consulting, geotechnical consulting, geophysical consulting, the petroleum and natural gas industry, the mining industry, federal agencies, and state and local agencies.
-The job market in environmental consulting is quite robust, despite the economic downturn.
+The job market in environmental consulting is quite robust.
 In the United States, the mid-Atlantic is the epicenter of the environmental industry, with over one hundred firms within the Philadelphia metropolitan area.
 Additionally, entry-level geological jobs pertaining to both the environmental impact of Marcellus Shale drilling and to the exploitation of gas-shale resources are relatively abundant in Pennsylvania.
+Possible employment opportunities include positions in: environmental consulting, geotechnical consulting, geophysical consulting, the petroleum and natural gas industry, the mining industry, federal agencies, and state and local agencies.

 Many other Academy collections, such as mollusks, rotifers, and diatoms, will provide relevant resources for students of paleontology.
 In addition, the Lacovara lab on Drexel’s campus houses several thousand specimens and contains a relatively complete collection of known taxa from the Cretaceous of New Jersey.